gsc-dev/docker-magento2-php/README.md

 - `PHP_PM_MAX_SPARE_SERVERS`: (default: `6`) Set the maximum number of spare servers
 - `APP_MAGE_MODE`: (default: `default`) Set the MAGE_MODE

-# One-off containers

-This image can run one-off PHP commands, such as:

-`docker run --rm --name php-test mageinferno/magento2-php echo "Hello world"`

-Application code is placed in `/srv/www`.
-You can also attach a volume to that location, then run Magento-specific commands such as the Magento CLI tool:

-`docker run --rm --name mysite -v /Users/username/Sites/mysite/app/code:/srv/www/app/code mageinferno/magento2-php:5.6.20-fpm-0 ./bin/magento`

 # Docker Compose